Westefer/CSCI140/README.md

 # CSCI140
-// Week One of developing my computer science career with the big dogs.
+// Made this account to develop my computer science career with the big dogs.